Tests on Means

 STEP 5: Reach a conclusion

-The formal conclusion would be “At a 95% level of significance we cannot reject the null hypothesis that 50% of first-time borrowers have the same size loans as other borrowers”.
-Less formally we would say that “There is no evidence that one-half of first-time borrowers are significantly different in loan size from other borrowers”.
+The formal conclusion would be “At a 5% level of significance we cannot reject the null hypothesis that 50% of first-time borrowers take out smaller loans than other borrowers.”
 Notice the length to which the conclusion goes to include all of the conditions that are attached to the conclusion.
-Statisticians for all the criticism they receive, are careful to be very specific even when this seems trivial.
-Statisticians cannot say more than they know and the data constrain the conclusion to be within the metes and bounds of the data.
+Statisticians, for all the criticism they receive, are careful to be very specific even when this seems trivial.
+Statisticians cannot say more than they know, and the data constrain the conclusion to be within the metes and bounds of the data.

 Suppose a consumer group suspects that the proportion of households that have three or more cell phones is 30%.
 A cell phone company has reason to believe that the proportion is not 30%.
 Before they start a big advertising campaign, they conduct a hypothesis test.
 Their marketing people survey 150 households with the result that 43 of the households have three or more cell phones.

 Here is an abbreviate version of the system to solve hypothesis tests applied to a test on a proportions.

 Marketers believe that 92% of adults in the United States own a cell phone.
 A cell phone manufacturer believes that number is actually lower.
 200 American adults are surveyed, of which, 174 report having cell phones.
 Use a 5% level of significance.
 State the null and alternative hypothesis, find the p-value, state your conclusion, and identify the Type I and Type II errors.

 The National Institute of Standards and Technology provides exact data on conductivity properties of materials.
 Following are conductivity measurements for 11 randomly selected pieces of a particular type of glass.

 1.11; 1.07; 1.11; 1.07; 1.12; 1.08; .98; .98; 1.02; .95; .95